alifirhas/cmdk-revision/src/520-535/530-Tragoul-appears.md

 Trag'Oul's voice came, his tone recovered, and he said to Roy "To be honest, I don't want to appear in front of any angels or demons, but Osiris, the king of demons, what you have done threatens the whole world.
 The balance of the world, I have to find a way to stop you!"

 "You said that to Diablo as well?"
-Roy asked "If I remember correctly, Diablo also broke into the Crystal Dome last time, trying to corrupt Anu's Crest, that At that time, did you also warn him?"
+Roy asked "If I remember correctly, Diablo also broke into the Crystal Dome last time, trying to corrupt God Anu's Crest, that At that time, did you also warn him?"

 "...No, no!"
 Trag'Oul replied.

 "Oh?
 Then why did you appear this time?"
 Roy asked with great interest.

-Trag'Oul was silent for a while, and finally said "Because at that time, Tyrael led the Nephalems into the high-level heaven, so I know that Diablo will inevitably fail..."
+Trag'Oul was silent for a while, and finally said "Because at that time, Tyrael led the Nephalems into the High Heaven, so I know that Diablo will inevitably fail..."

 Roy reacted "Necromancer?
 Among those Nephalems, there are necromancers?
 So you can know the battle situation through them?"